-2002 - present: The Summer Spectacle, which drew an audience of 40 persons to three outdoor settings in its beginning, now draws an audience of thousands who attend for six weeks throughout the entire Farm.
+2002 - present: Since 2002, each year DE presents an annual site-specific Summer Spectacle at our Farm Center.
 This special event has defined the Living Culture of DE and the town of Ashfield, which, over the course of these creative years together, have become a community.

-Artistic Director Klein and DE have created seven performance cycles that have toured around the world.
-The period of 18 years from 2002-2020 has included performance cycles, touring, conversations, collaborations, place building, residency, and mentorship.
+Klein and DE have created seven performance cycles that have toured around the world.
+The period from 2002 to 2022 has included performance cycles, touring, conversations, collaborations, place building, residency, and mentorship.

 Highlights include:

-• The Garden of Intimacy and Desire (2002-2008), a cycle exploring distinctive visions of magic realism in Jewish and Hispanic culture, was created by Klein with Carlos Uriona and Matthew Glassman.
+• The Garden of Intimacy and Desire (2002-2008), a cycle which began with Relentless, co-created with Carlos Uriona and Jennifer Johnson, and continued as an exploration of distinctive visions of magic realism in Jewish and Hispanic culture, was created by Klein with Uriona and Matthew Glassman.
 Conversations, a series of discussions, was developed by Stacy Klein and Philip Arnoult.
 The origins of Conversations were set in Boston in 1993 to propose to the theatre community an anti-competitive approach to culture and continued at the Farm in 1997 with a discussion of Cold War collaboration between US and Central Europe.
 By the end of the Garden Cycle, DE bought a new property (2007) for resident artists and students to be able to live long-term.